Flight Disruption & Schedule Changes

 BA flights are subject to change due to staff shortages and airport capacity restrictions.

 BA is transferring short haul aircraft to its new subsidiary airline at Gatwick, BA EuroFlyer.
 The first aircraft, registration G-GATL, transferred in early December.
 This and future aircraft bear the decal “Operated by BA EuroFlyer Ltd.”

 A number of winter seasonal routes have resumed including Chambery, Geneva, Grenoble, Lyon and Salzburg.

-Please see here for a full list of BA’s long haul route network.
-Routes planned to operate at London Heathrow until mid December include:
+Please see here for a full guide to BA’s long haul route network.
+Routes operating at Heathrow in 2023 are:

-USA: Austin, Atlanta, Baltimore, Boston, Chicago O’Hare, Denver, Houston, Las Vegas, Los Angeles, Miami, Nashville (from 9 December), Newark, New Orleans (from 9 December), New York JFK, Orlando, Philadelphia, Phoenix, San Diego, San Francisco, Seattle, Washington Dulles
+USA: Austin, Atlanta, Baltimore, Boston, Chicago O’Hare, Cincinnati (from 5 June 2023), Denver, Houston, Las Vegas, Los Angeles, Miami, Nashville, New Orleans, Newark, New York JFK, Philadelphia, Phoenix, Pittsburgh, Portland, San Diego, San Francisco, San Jose, Seattle, Washington Dulles